NachtRaveVL/Lepton-FLiR-Arduino/README.md

 * When AGC (automatic gain correction) mode is enabled, the image data will be in 16bpp grayscale mode with the 8 most-significant bits being zero'ed out (effectively 8bbp).
 * When pseudo-color LUT (aka palettized) mode is enabled, the image data will be 24bpp RGB888 (created from either the selected preset LUT or user-supplied LUT).

-Due to the packet-nature of the VoSPI image data transfer and the desire to limit memory storage cost, transfering the image data out of the storage buffers requires special handling.
-Image row data must be accessed via the supplied library functions, largely since SPI packet data may arrive out-of-order.
-In 160x120 frame size mode (Lepton v3+), rows are split into two sections and which section being accessed must be specified. _Future versions of this library will provide a more robust way of supporting final image access, as well as support for Lepton v3+ running 160x120 frame size mode._
+Due to the packet-nature of the VoSPI image data transfer and the desire to limit memory storage cost, transferring the image data out of the storage buffers requires special handling.
+Image data should be accessed through the supplied library functions so packet layout, telemetry, and Lepton v3+ segmented 160x120 frames are handled consistently.

 ## Example Usage